Prevent Bunions From Getting Worse

 Bunions are one of the most common foot disorders that affect people.

 Even though bunions are a common foot deformity, the most common seen by podiatrists, many misconceptions are associated with this deformity.
-Many people may unnecessarily suffer the pain of bunions for years before seeking treatment.
-Failing to treat bunions early, allows for them to progress and develop further, only to create additional pathophysiology that otherwise could have been prevented.
+Many people may unnecessarily suffer the pain of bunions for years before seeking care management.
+Failing to manage bunions early, allows for them to progress and develop further, only to create additional pathophysiology that otherwise could have been prevented.

 At My FootDr Singapore, we aim to see patients with healthy feet preventing the early development of bunions.